NaniiiGock/DataEngineeringApp/README.md

 8) get filters from the user
 9) implement service with requests to the data analysis service
 10) plot on UI
-*) Streamlit, Google Auth, flask, postgres, secrets manager
+*) Streamlit, Google Auth, flask, postgres, secrets manager, Iceberg

 ### General: